tsanhan/dotnet-dating-app-D150821ER/README.md

-using our service:
-go to nav.component.ts

-test it in the client app: it should work so now we can conditionally display things based on whether the user is logged in or not we can also test if we get 401 if we send the wrong  password or username

-up next: conditionals
+conditionals:
+we want to display the links at the top only if the user is logged in. go to nav.component.ts

+test the login => logout functionality

+we have some issues:
+1. dropdown functionality
+2. soling state on refresh (persisting the login)

+next up: dealing with 1.